Deep NURBS -- Admissible Physics-informed Neural Networks: Mathematical background

 Note that the Dirichlet term is imposed in a weak sense where authors in Ref. \cite{weinan2018} use a penalization term to impose the Dirichlet boundary conditions.
-Rather, our approach is to impose the Dirichlet boundary conditions in a strong sense.
-For this purpose, we consider a parameterization of our domain $\cl{D}$,
+Instead, our approach is to impose the Dirichlet boundary conditions in a strong sense.
+To this end, we consider a parameterization of our domain $\cl{D}$,

 where we assume that $\bs{\chi}$ is a bijective mapping with $\bs{x}\in\cl{D}$ and $\bs{\xi}$ is a parameter that lives in the parameter space $\bs{\Xi}$.
 We here use the notion of admissible fields.
 A family of functions is said to be admissible if Dirichlet boundary conditions are satisfied.
 Consider the following family of admissible vector-valued parameterizations